How to Quickly Find Messages With Attachments in Gmail

 Find Big Mail is a free service that lets you sort your email by size.
 It does require access to your Gmail account (using Gmail OAuth2).

 Their privacy statement asserts that they don’t store your Gmail password and you can make sure the access is removed immediately after you use it in your Gmail account.

 After you grant access to your Gmail account, the tool will immediately start scanning your messages.
 It may take some time.
 Once it’s done, you’ll receive an email notification which brings you to the stats page:

 What you can do now is log into your Gmail interface, click through your full label list and find some new labels created by FindBigMail app.
-The labels will organize your largest emails by size:

 - Top (the largest emails).